LOADING ...

 The original idea of great musicians from Mali

-travel to and validate the Afro Cuban roots of Carribean music
+travel to Cuba and validate the Afro Cuban of Carribean music

-It was finished and had reached amazing critical and financial
+When It was finished and had amazing critical and financial

 Ry says in the opening of the film,

-quote, you never know what the is gonna buy
+quote, you never know what the public is buy

 I certainly din't even know if the would ever hear anything

-Well to a lot of luck, we have dug it up, dusted it off and are
+Well thanks to a lot of luck, we dug it up, dusted it off and are

 about to out

-So as the story goes, I and paid for my record
+So as the goes, I made and paid for my record

 Though I didn't it at the time.
 Milton provided